-See Map 5, Property Condition and associated Tables 6 and 7.
+See Map 6, Property Condition and associated Tables 6 and 7.
 Properties rated "C", and "D" appear among older properties on Lorain Street, Main Street, Pleasant Street, and Professor Street.
-There is a loose tendency for properties of "B" and "C" ratings to cluster south of College Avenue at Pleasant and Groveland, and south of College east of Main on Professor Street.
-The main area where there are few or no "B" or "C" ratings is the west end of town along
+Properties with "B" and "C" ratings are loosely clustered to the south of College Avenue at Pleasant and Groveland, and south of College east of Main on Professor Street.
+The main area where there are few or no "B" or "C" ratings is the west end of town along South Pyle-Amherst Road.